mariobox/mariosanchez.org-metalsmith/src/code/airlines.md

 <img src="https://mariobox.github.io/airlines/iata-search.jpg">

-And when you click &ldquo;Submit&rdquo; the result will be a list of all the airlines that have &ldquo;american&rdquo; in their name, followed by their IATA symbol in parentheses:
+If you then click &ldquo;Submit&rdquo; the result will be a list of all the airlines that have &ldquo;american&rdquo; in their name, followed by their IATA symbol in parentheses:

 <img src="https://mariobox.github.io/airlines/iata-results.jpg">